We all want to save money but it’s really not that easy.

 Take things slowly.

-You are not going to be some money savin expert overnight and it probably won’t even happen in a couple of months.
+You are not going to be some money saving expert overnight and it probably won’t even happen in a couple of months.

 Take baby steps and try to work on one aspect of saving.

-Every single one of these tips do work hand in hand so if you can apply them to your life, you will save a lot more than you think.
+Every single one of these tips does work hand in hand so if you can apply them to your life, you will save a lot more than you think.